freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/coil-manager.md

 ### Destination

 The **Destination** column defines where the element in the next column is located.
-Currently, VPE only supports playfield items with one coil.
-In the future, VPE will support devices with multiple coils, which will also be listed here.
+There are two options:

+- *Playfield* lets you select a game element on the playfield that features a coil
+- *Device* lets you choose a mechanism which includes multiple coils.
+We call them *coil devices*, for example [troughs](../manual/mechanisms/troughs.md).

 ### Element

-The **Element** column is where you choose the playfield element with the coil.
-VPE can receive coil events for bumpers, flippers, kickers and plungers.
+The **Element** column is where you choose which element in the previous destination column should be activated.
+VPE can receive coil events for bumpers, flippers, kickers and plungers and of course coile devices.

 > [!note]
 > Bumpers are currently hard-wired, i.e. their switch will directly trigger the coil without going through the gamelogic engine.
 That means they don't need to be configured in the switch- or coil manager.
 VPE will make this configurable in the future.